rxweb/rxweb/docs/reactive-form-validators/validation-decorators/minDate.md

 Let’s see how minDate {{validatorType}} fulfil the need.

 # Set Date Format
-The `ReactiveFormConfig` sets the default date format based on which the validation is performed.
-The default date format is 'mm/dd/yy' which is set in the `baseconfig`, if you have a scenario that you want to change the format of the date, Suppose you want the format to be 'dd/mm/yy' then you must set it in the `internationalization` along with the seperator if your system supports internationalization.
+The `ReactiveFormConfig`is added to apply internationalization for date ,the default date format based on which the validation is performed is 'mm/dd/yy'which is set in the `baseconfig`, if you have a scenario that you want to change the format of the date, Suppose you want the format to be 'dd/mm/yy' then you must set it in the `internationalization` along with the seperator if your system supports internationalization.
 The benefit of using it is that the `baseconfig` will deserialize the value and will validate according to your `internationalization` format.

 The above code is in `app.component.ts`.